-The Implant Center offers one and two year Fellowships in Implant Dentistry.
+The Implant Center offers one year fellowship and a two year certificate program in Implant Dentistry.
 The one-year Fellowship is an advanced graduate level program in both restorative and surgical implant dentistry.
-The fellow will complete implant surgeries on simple to intermediate cases.
+The fellow will complete implant surgeries on simple cases.
 In the restorative area both simple and complex cases will be treated.
 This program is supported with relevant coursework at the graduate level.
-The candidate is expected to master the techniques needed for treatment planning, placing, and restoring cases of simple to advanced complexity involving implant restorations, have a working knowledge of the related surgical and periodontal considerations, maintenance, and the laboratory procedures related to the fabrication of implant-supported prostheses.
+The candidate is expected to master the techniques needed for treatment planning, placing simple implants in safe areas and the restorative treatment and construction of simple to advanced complexity cases involving implant restorations, have a working knowledge of the related surgical and periodontal considerations, maintenance, and the laboratory procedures related to the fabrication of implant-supported prostheses.

 The first year Fellow is expected to:

 - Develop expertise in evaluating and planning dental implant treatment.

 - Understand the importance of an interdisciplinary approach to successful dental implant treatment.

 - Develop experience for evaluating different implant systems and techniques.

 - Develop a working understanding through placing implants surgically in uncomplicated cases, observation and assisting during surgical procedures.

 - Achieve a high level of clinical competence in implant restoration and uncomplicated implant surgery

 - Successfully complete the one-year fellowship and be evaluated by the faculty as a candidate for a second year of training.
 Successful completion of the one-year fellowship does not mean automatic inclusion into the second year of training.
 Only candidates deemed qualified by the faculty will be considered for the second year of training.
 The completion of a second year qualifies for a Certificate of Advanced Studies (Implant Dentistry)

 - Have a working knowledge of all aspects of implant-supported restorations.